vovka/my-geek-blog/content/posts/self-developing-agent.draft.md

 ## Introduction

-Nowadays, with advanced AIs, you don't need to hard-code complicated conditional logic for many tasks.
-Modern models can interpret intent, decide what to do, and orchestrate multiple steps.
-Our role often becomes: provide the AI with the right set of tools and safe boundaries, then let it solve the rest.
+In the era of cutting-edge AI, the days of painstakingly coding intricate if-then-else chains for complex tasks are fading fast.
+Today's powerful models excel at grasping human intent, plotting multi-step strategies, and seamlessly coordinating actions.
+Our job?
+Simply equip them with the perfect toolkit and ironclad safeguards—then step back and watch the magic unfold.

 ## How a self-developing agent might work